lacounty-isab/workshops/docusaurus/docs/postman/ex5-docs.md

 2. Click the **Documentation** button.

-3. Click the pencil icon to active the markdown edit box.
+3. Click the pencil icon under the address bar to active the markdown edit box.

 4. Type